linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 The management team assigned you to study it.
 You are asked to create a chart to show the funnel of conversion rates of all US Publishers to explain the situation.

 Please create a chart for the funnel that can measure the publishers’ performance.
 You should include a brief description to explain each conversion rate and why you consider these conversion rates necessary.

+Please submit your answer in Excel file or a Google Sheets link.

 ### Exercise 7